Joe Carollo: First tenure on the Miami City Commission (1979–87)

-In 1977, at the age of 22, Carollo ran unsuccessfully for the Miami City Commission, challenging Thedore Gibson.
+In 1977, at the age of 22, Carollo ran unsuccessfully for the Miami City Commission, challenging Theodore Gibson.
 In his campaign, he positioned himself as vehemently anti-communist and spoke of his desire to represent the city's rising Cuban population.
 He regularly appeared on Spanish-language radio, calling himself "Jose" in those appearances.
 He lost this campaign, but learned enough to have more success two year later.

-In 1979, Carollo was elected to the Miami City Commission at the age of 24, He was the youngest member that had ever been elected to the commission. defeating Demetrio Perez Jr.
+In 1979, Carollo was elected to the Miami City Commission at the age of 24, He was the youngest member that had ever been elected to the commission. defeating Demetrio Perez Jr. Carollo was elected to hold the 2nd at-large seat on the commission.
+Both Carollo and Perez were Cuban-American.
+Carollo was regarded to have run a campaign more appealing to Latin American voters, aligning himself with city's Latin-American political establishment political figures, such as Mayor Maurice Ferré.
+Perez had run a campaign that was more appealing to black voters, which had received endorsements from figures such as U.S. Congresswoman Carrie Meek and former city commission M. Athalie Range.

-In 1985, Carolllo served as vice mayor, a position held by one of the city's five commissioners which set the policy for the city manager to follow.
+In 1982 and 1985, Carolllo served as vice mayor, a position held by one of the city's five commissioners tasked with setting policies for the city manager to follow.

 Political feuding

 Carollo quickly gained a reputation for making enemies, frequently battling with others in Miami government.
+A 2017 Miami Herald article would later say of Carollo's combative approach to politics, "he built a political career destroying opponents."

 Carollo's combative and erratic behavior in his political career earned him the name "Crazy Joe" from noted Miami Herald journalist and author Carl Hiaasen.
 This name was popular among his critics.
 The Miami New Times similarly called him "Loco Joe."

 It became clear from the start of his tenure on the City Commission, that Carollo was independent of other politicians in the city and willing to be combative with them.
-In his first meeting as a commissioner, he voted six time against Mayor Maurice Ferré's preferred positions.
+In his first meeting as a commissioner, he voted six times against Mayor Ferré's preferred positions.
 This was despite Ferré having endorsed his election.
 After the meeting, Ferré publicly characterized Carollo as "out of control".
 Carollo and Ferré frequently fought with each other.
 Their negative relationship heightened in 1983, after Ferré had made what he initially thought was a successful overture to make peace.
 Carollo promised to give Ferré his endorsement in the 1983 mayoral election, in which Ferré was being challenged by Xavier Suarez.
 At the public event in which Carollo was expected to deliver his endorsement, Carollo instead blindsided Ferré and delivered remarks lambasting him with a tirade of accusations.
 Among accusations he lodged was that Ferré (a Puerto Rican) was anti-Cuban.
 Ferré won the election.
 Carollo's 1983 "double cross" of Ferré remains a memorable moment in Carollo's political career.